martindoff/bare-metal-stm32h743-HIL/README.md

 * [Matlab / Simulink](https://uk.mathworks.com/products/matlab.html)

 ### Detailed description
-The software consists in two parts: the program running on the microcontroller (stm32h743) and the Simulink model for the simulator.
+The software consists of two parts: the program running on the microcontroller (stm32h743) and the Simulink model for the simulator.

-#### stm32h743
+#### 1) stm32h743
 The program on the stm32h743 configures the PB12, PB13 pins for UART5.
 The UART protocole is kept in the default configuration (`8N1`) and the baud rate is set to `38400`.

-The main loop sequentially receives feedback data on the true airspeed of the aircraft from Simulink, compute a control law using a PID controller, and send the control command back to the simulator.
+The main loop sequentially receives feedback data from the aircraft model in Simulink, computes a control law using a PID controller, and sends the control command back to the simulator.

 The receive and send functions are implemented as follows, relying on the UART peripheral (`UART5`):
 ```C